nvim-lua/kickstart.nvim/README.md

   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
 * Are there any cool videos about this plugin?
   * Current iteration of kickstart (coming soon)
   * Here is one about the previous iteration of kickstart: [video introduction to Kickstart.nvim](https://youtu.be/stqUbv-5u2s).
-Note the install via init.lua no longer works.
+Note the install via init.lua no longer works as specified.
+Please follow the install instructions in this file instead as they're up to date.

 ### Windows Installation